JellyRollJunior/ts-memory/README.md

     - ZOD infer type using schema
 - Structuring project for scale
     - barrel file pattern: export file for each component
-    - /components for shared UI
+    - /components for shared UI elements
     - /features for domain UI
+    - /layout for page layouts + page layout components
+    - /pages for navigatable pages

 # Improvements